dracupid/nobone/readme.md

 ## Benchmark

-<h3>Memory vs Stream</h3>
+&lt;h3&gt;Memory vs Stream&lt;/h3&gt;
 Memory cache is faster than direct file streaming even on SSD machine.
-It's hard to test the real condition, because most of the file system will cache a file into memory if it being read lot of times.
+It&#39;s hard to test the real condition, because most of the file system will cache a file into memory if it being read lot of times.

 Type   | Performance